 Phone: (410) 625-9409 x247

-Carolina Paul joined the PJC in June 2018 as a Paralegal in the Human Right to Housing Project.
+Carolina Paul joined the PJC in June 2018, and serves as Managing Paralegal in the Human Right to Housing Project.
 Before she came to the PJC, she conducted Medicaid outreach and enrollment for Baltimore County families.
 Carolina has worked in direct service and outreach in education, healthcare, and transportation.
 She is excited for the opportunity to translate these skills to a legal setting.
 Carolina grew up in Baltimore and graduated from the University of Chicago.